-In our Free 84 Scales Pattens Ebook , we show the scale directly on the fretboard, and on each fret we put the name of the corresponding note:
+In our Free Scales Ebook , we show the scale directly on the fretboard, and on each fret we put the name of the corresponding interval:

 That way you'll find the method that suits you best, or maybe you'll even become proficient with all of them.

 P.S.
 You can stay updated on new content by subscribing here.